piosif/GW_Data_Plotter_test_doc_sphinx/README.md

 ## Conda environment
 To run the code you will need to set up an appropriate conda environment.
-We provide yml files so that you can build directly the conda environment for your machine.
+We provide yml files so that you can build directly the conda environment for your machine in the folder `conda_environments`.
+Use:
+* `environment_WindowsOS.yml` for Windows Operating Systems